-You will share your apartment with other Washington Center interns.
-The locations, layouts, and amenities vary, but units are located in Washington, D.C., or in carefully selected apartments in northern Virginia or suburban Maryland near a station on Washington’s Metro subway system.
+You will share your apartment with other Washington Center interns, including international students.
+The locations, layouts, and amenities vary, but the residence where most Emerson students will live is located in the NOMA area of Washington, D.C.
+If a student is placed in an internship outside of the city, they may be housed in carefully selected apartments in northern Virginia or suburban Maryland near a station on Washington’s Metro subway system.
 Housing assignments are determined by the location of your internship site.
 All apartments are usually convenient to shops, restaurants, and stores.

 The Washington Center for Internships and Academic Seminars Residential and Academic Facility